-Ever noticed the weights room is stereotypically the “male” section, the cardio machine and aerobics room is the “female” section??
-When asked about this phenomenon, women always answer with; “I’ve heard I need to do lots of cardio to lose weight”, and “I don’t want to get bulky”.
+Ever noticed the weights room is stereotypically the “male” section and the cardio machine /aerobics room is stereotypically the “female” section??
+When asked about this phenomenon, women typically respond with; “I’ve heard I need to do lots of cardio to lose weight”, and “I don’t want to get bulky”.

-Initially, most people will have a small to moderate weight loss with aerobic exercise.
+Initially, most people will have small to moderate weight loss with aerobic exercise.
 Thereafter their bodies adapt, becoming more efficient and so fewer calories are burnt.
-So why are distance runners so skinny??
+So why are distance runners so skinny?
 Lots of aerobic exercise stimulates the production of stress hormones (cortisol) which are catabolic in nature (they are tissue breakdown hormones).
-Your body perceives itself as under a stressful situation, and these hormones oppose the development of muscle mass, in fact with chronic exposure they breakdown muscle tissue, as well as other tissues including bone.
-Stress hormones also tell your body to hold onto the fat stores available, just in case that lion comes again and you’ll be running for days!
+Your body perceives the experience of a stressful situation.
+These stress hormones oppose the development of muscle mass and with chronic exposure they breakdown muscle tissue, as well as other tissues including bone.
+Stress hormones also tell your body to hold onto existing fat stores, just in case that lion comes again and you’ll need to run for hours!
 The body is swept into a sympathetic (flight-or-fight) state, whereby blood is shunted away from the internal organs to the peripheral muscles in preparation for you to take action (fight or flee from danger).
-Chronic or long term exposure to these stress hormones compromises your tissue building and repair, digestion, production of vital hormones and many other parasympathetic functions which are essential for our survival.
+Chronic or long term exposure to these stress hormones compromise your tissue building and repair, digestion, production of vital hormones and many other parasympathetic functions which are essential for our survival.
 Disorders destined to develop are likely to include diabetes, osteoporosis, infertility, menstrual problems, digestive disorders, heart disorders and impaired immune function.

 Intense short bouts of exercise or interval training elevates the metabolism greater than steady-state continuous exercise.
-Sprinters have the best bodies in the fitness industry, ripped muscles and hardly any body fat.
+Aerobic exercise stimulates the metabolism up to 12 hours after exercise; high intensity resistance exercise stimulates the metabolism up to 48 hours (and in some cases up to 72 hours).
+Sprinters have the best bodies in the fitness industry, ripped muscles and minimal body fat.
 A typical long distance runner will on average have a higher percent body fat than a sprinter.
-Aerobic exercise stimulates the metabolism up to 12 hours after exercise; high intensity resistance exercise stimulates the metabolism up to 48 hours (and in some cases up to 72 hours!).

 Exercise machines versus good old-fashioned free weight training

-Machines have a guided resistance and most often require a seated position, eliminating the need to recruit the stabiliser or postural mechanisms of the body.
-People who exercise on machines can then get away with not recruiting their stabilisers and inner unit (including the transverses abdominus or TVA) and thereby may develop a faulty muscle recruitment pattern.
-Free weight or body-resistance exercises with good technique are gold in the gym, which when chosen correctly will condition the entire body – no need for 100 crunches at the end..
+Machines have a guided resistance and most often require a seated position, eliminating the need to recruit the stabiliser core muscles or postural mechanisms of the body.
+People who exercise on machines can subsequently get away with not recruiting their stabilisers and inner core muscles (including the transverses abdominus or TVA) and thereby may develop faulty muscle recruitment patterns.
+Free weight or bodyweight exercises, performed with good technique are gold in the gym, which when chosen correctly will condition the entire body – no need for 100 crunches ever again.

 Will I develop bulky muscles??

-Personally, I used to be very cautious about weight training having a naturally mesomorphic body type.
+Personally, I used to be very cautious about weight training, having a naturally mesomorphic (muscular) body type.
 With weight training, you will certainly develop muscle tone, however Arnie’s aesthetics are a far reality.
 Females naturally have much lower levels of testosterone, a muscle-building hormone.
-Oestrogen also suppresses a big increase in muscle mass.
+Oestrogen also suppresses large increases in muscle mass.
 Female body-builders spend somewhere between 3 – 5 hours a day on a specific hypertrophy program (5-10 sets per ex), not to mention the challenge for women to gain large amounts of muscle and so many female body builders turning to anabolic steroids for assistance.
-To reduce the chance of bulkiness you either want to reduce the intensity to less than 70% 1RM or increase the intensity to greater than greater than 6RM for advanced athletes.
+To reduce the chance of bulkiness you either want to reduce the intensity to less than 65% ( > 14 reps) or increase the intensity to greater than greater than 90% ( < 5 reps) for advanced athletes.
 Reduce the number of sets per exercise and reduce the number of exercises per body part of concern.
 Starting or ending with cardiovascular exercise also opposes muscle growth.

 Sore neck and frequent headaches

-Your head weighs a whopping 8% of your body weight and today we have evolved into a forward-head society, putting massive loads on the neck extensor muscles.
+Your head weighs a massive 8% of your bodyweight and today we have evolved into a forward-head culture, putting huge loads on the neck extensor muscles.
 Females typically have less neck extensor mass than males and their neck and shoulder girdle posture can often be compromised from puberty onwards (forward head and rounded shoulders) which may mirror emotional challenges during these years as the body changes.
-Tension in the neck muscles and specifically the suboccipital muscles can lead to tension headaches and migraines.
-A well designed exercise program will aim to counteract postural challenges and restore alignment through body joints, reducing pain and turtle-head aesthetics 😉
+Tension in the neck muscles and specifically the sub-occipital, legator scapulae and upper trapezius muscles can lead to tension headaches and migraines.
+A well designed exercise program will aim to counteract postural challenges and restore alignment through body joints, reducing pain and turtle-head aesthetics!

-If she is considering breast implants….. before any action is taken, first look at the position of the shoulder girdle.
+If a woman is considering breast implants, before any action is taken, first look at the position of the shoulder girdle.
 Rounded shoulders tightens the pectoral muscle fascia, which can cause breast droop!
-Postural correction comes first, and then if necessary, one is free to reconsider.
+Postural correction comes first, and then if necessary, one is free to consider.

 Lower back pain and high-heels

-A myriad of causes exist for lower back pain but it is surprising when high-heels are neglected from the picture.
-With an increase in heel height, the body must compensate by either hyperextending the knees, increasing lumbar lordosis or bending the knees & flattening the lower back.
+A myriad of causes exist for lower back pain yet it is surprising how often high-heels are neglected from the picture.
+With an increase in heel height, the body must compensate by either hyperextending the knees, increasing lumbar lordosis or bending the knees and flattening the lower back.
 The calf muscles can adaptively shorten which then pull the knees into hyperextension and the back into more lordosis.
 I enjoy wearing high-heels (although my friends would not call them “high”) occasionally when dancing yet can sense their impact after an hour for sure!
 If you do wear high-heels everyday for work purposes and do suffer from a niggling lower back, consider whether they are a necessity.

 Knee Joint Considerations

-Collectively speaking, inherent in women’s structural anatomy is a greater ‘Q’ angle, or angle from outer hip bone to knee, which has been associated with greater prevalence of non-contact anterior cruciate ligament (ACL) injuries.
-The greater‘Q’ angle, coupled with a wider pelvis can lead to medial rotational instability of the leg, which occurs more frequently in women than in men.
-A wider pelvis can also lead to iliotibial band tightness, femoral anteversion, foot pronation and retropatellar dysfunction (lateral subluxation and chronic tracking dysfunction).
-So all this means that the best cure is a well designed functional exercise program, based on an individual assessment, with attention given to core, hip, knee and ankle stabilisers.
+Collectively speaking, inherent in women’s structural anatomy is a greater ‘Q’ angle than men, or angle from our outer hip bone to knee.
+This greater ‘Q’ angle has been associated with higher prevalence of non-contact anterior cruciate ligament (ACL) injuries.
+The greater ‘Q’ angle, coupled with a wider pelvis can lead to medial rotational instability of the leg, which occurs more frequently in women than in men.
+A wider pelvis can also lead to iliotibial band (ITB) tightness, femoral anteversion (inward rotation of the upper leg bone), foot pronation and retropatellar dysfunction (lateral subluxation and chronic patella tracking dysfunction).
+The best cure is a well designed functional exercise program, based on an individual assessment, with attention given to core, hip, knee and ankle stabilisers.